montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Montana Criminal Court Records

 Montana Criminal Court Records are the official documentation generated during criminal court proceedings.
 They include case-related information such as case files and docket sheets.
-They may also detail the court’s final verdict regarding each case as well as jail terms, fines and other penalties issued offenders who have been proven guilty.
+They may also detail the court’s final verdict regarding each case and jail terms, fines, and other penalties imposed on proven guilty offenders.
 Criminal court records may be preserved in physical or electronic form.
 Under state laws, Montana criminal court records fall under the umbrella of public records and may be viewed or inspected by members of the public, except where prevented by law or court order.

 What’s included in a Montana Criminal Court Record?

-Montana criminal court records provide an official summary of criminal prosecutions, from the initiation of the charges filed by the state all through the trial to the final decision of the court.
+Montana criminal court records provide an official summary of criminal prosecutions, from the initiation of the charges filed by the state, through the trial, to the court's final decision.
 While criminal court records typically vary with different cases, most criminal court records exclude inmate record information and feature the following:

 • Information related to the offense